“Give me all the green things!” That is literally what my mind is screaming come January and February.

 - Assemble salads with dressed greens, almonds, goat cheese, and sliced beets.

 P.S.
 Thanks, Evelyn, for being my current sidekick in the kitchen.
 Cooking with my young (and older) kids has been one of my favorite memories with my kids.
-Cole told me when he was 4 that we would one day have a restaurant called the People Place where all people could come.
+Cole told me when he was four that we would one day have a restaurant called the People Place where all people could come.
 (Love this inclusive way that is IN him.)
-Ella at 5 would draw me pictures of different restaurants and name them like her “Strawberry Cafe”.
+Ella, at five, would draw me pictures of different restaurants and name them like her “Strawberry Cafe.”
 (Love her desire to create food and spaces.)
-Ev keeps all of these memories alive in our family with her youngest spirit, and we are so grateful for the time to play and learn about food and life, together.
+Ev keeps all of these memories alive in our family with her youngest spirit, and I’m so grateful for the time to play and learn about food and life together.